 Energy Efficient Windows

-Homeowners can lower energy and replacement costs while helping the environment by fixing their wood windows that fit their buildings’ architecture.
+Homeowners can lower energy and replacement costs while helping the environment by performing a wood window restoration that fits their buildings’ architecture.

 When a homes wood windows are in rough shape, many homeowners automatically assume it is time for a replacement of all the windows in the house.
 However, many homeowners are not fully informed about the issues related to replacement windows and the options for repair.
 There are good financial, environmental and architectural reasons to put a building’s original windows back to work.
-Our company recognizes that, if given the option, building owners would rather keep their vintage wood windows than replace them.
+Our company recognizes that, if given the option, building owners would rather keep their vintage wood windows than replace them, for this scenario, we offer wood window restoration.
 We provide products and services that provide the best value for your money and restores value to your home!

 Older homes typically used valuable fir or cedar crafted wood windows.
 These older-growth trees means denser, longer-lasting wood.
 DO NOT replace them.

 These windows have over the years been considered to be long lasting and the best windows.
-If your windows are made of cedar, fir or any other high quality hardwood, do not be lured into thinking that you need to replace your existing wood windows.
+If your windows are made of cedar, fir or any other high quality hardwood, do not be lured into thinking that you need to replace your existing wood windows, we can perform wood window restoration.
 Modern Replacement windows aren’t made of quality hardwood materials.
 This means they were not built to last which will call for further replacement.
 Vintage windows were built better and although they have drawbacks, we have many options to fix and upgrade your valuable vintage windows to modern standards!

 Original windows will add aesthetic & monetary value to your home